-Approximately the volume of a standard hot tub is approximately 1,600 litres
+The volume of a standard hot tub is approximately 1,600 litres

 Overall, 67% of ship-source oil spills in Canadian waters from 2003 to 2012 were between 100 and 1,000 litres.
 Of the larger spills (those 10,000 litres or greater), 78% involved fuel oil rather than oil being carried as cargo.
 As such, oil tanker cargo was not the source of most of these spills2,9.